-Do you provide information for phone books and Caller ID?
+Do we provide information for phone books and Caller ID?

 Yes and No.

-Yes, we share the names, addresses and telephone numbers of our wireline telephone customers with businesses that publish directories and provide directory assistance services.
-We are required by law to do that.
+Yes, we share the names, addresses and telephone numbers of our wire-line telephone customers with businesses that publish directories and provide directory assistance services.
+If we are required by law to do that.
 You may contact us and we honor your request for non-published or non-listed phone numbers.
 Once we provide published listing information to those businesses, they may use, sort, package, repackage and make it available again in different formats to anyone.

 No, we do not give listing information for wireless numbers to phone book publishers or directory assistance services without your permission.

-Do you share my Personal Information with other non-DNA companies for them to market to me?
+Do we share your Personal Information with other non-DNA companies for them to market to me?

 We currently do not share customer information with third parties for marketing purposes.